yogisec/yogisec.github.io/content/posts/flare-on9-chal02/index.md

 ![registry1.png](images/registry1.png "registry1")

 Using the debugger, I changed the values so they were equal.
-When I resumed the program, the jump was not taken and the application hit the second breakpoint at `0040149b`
+When I resumed the program, the jump was not taken, and the application hit the second breakpoint at `0040149b`

 ![breakpoint2.png](images/breakpoint2.png "breakpoint2")